Match fixing in association football

-The issue of match fixing in association football has been described, in 2013, by Chris Eaton, the former Head of Security of FIFA (the sport's world governing body), as a "crisis", while UEFA's president Michel Platini has said that if it continues, "football is dead".
+The issue of match fixing in association football has been described in 2013 by Chris Eaton, the former Head of Security of FIFA (the sport's world governing body), as a "crisis", while UEFA's president Michel Platini has said that if it continues, "football is dead".
 Zhang Jilong, president of the Asian Football Confederation, has stated that it is a "pandemic".
 The issue also affects a number of other sports across the world.
 In May 2011, world governing body FIFA announced an anti-match fixing plan, and in September 2012 FIFA President Sepp Blatter warned that match-fixing endangered "the integrity of the game".
 In September 2014, the Council of Europe also announced they would tackle the problem.

 A number of clubs in countries across the world have been subject to match fixing, including Australia, China, and Spain.
 The South African national team has also been investigated.
 In the 18 months prior to February 2013, Europol investigated 680 matches in 30 countries.
 In November 2013, 11 men were charged in Estonia with fixing 17 matches.
 The problem is often attributed to criminal gangs based in Asia, who generate "hundreds of billions of euros per year".
 Players who have publicly rejected bribes have been praised, such as in a case in Belize.
+Sportradar Integrity Services identified 721 suspicious soccer matches in 72 countries in 2024 and 881 matches in 83 countries in 2023.
+Suspicious activity mostly occurred in live betting and primarily involved suspected manipulations of the winning goal margin or total goals in a march.